robontics2021/robontics2021.github.io/index.md

 **IMPORTANT DATES**

-- Submission deadline: TBD, 2021
+- Submission deadline: July 9th, 2021
-- Notification: TBD, 2021
+- Notification: August 10th, 2021
-- Camera ready: TBD, 2021
+- Camera ready: August 23rd, 2021
-- Workshop: to be announced, 2021
+- Workshop: September 2021, exact date to be announced

 **LIST OF TOPICS (partial)**

-Participants are invited to submit original short papers (from 4 to 6 pages + references) for oral presentation, including, but not limited to, topics such as:
+Participants are invited to submit original short papers (from 4 to 10 pages + references) for oral presentation, including, but not limited to, topics such as:

 - Foundational issues:
 	- are there some ontological approaches better suited than others for autonomous robotics? why?